silverailscolo/ejb/_pages/en-us/trains-tips.md

 # <a id="DS52housing">Build a housing for a DS52</a>

-<p>The Digitrax DS52 stationary decoder consists of a PCB with a connector.
+The Digitrax DS52 stationary decoder consists of a PCB with a connector.
 After programming, it seemed wise to put it inside a decent enclosure to reduce dust and accidental damage.
-At <a href="https://www.conrad.nl">Conrad</a> I ordered a 53,5 x 45 x 23 mm StrapuBox, item 522600-89.
+At <a href="https://www.conrad.nl">Conrad</a> I ordered a 53,5 x 45 x 23 mm [StrapuBox, item 522600](https://www.conrad.nl/nl/p/strapubox-a-515-521-universele-behuizing-abs-zwart-1-stuk-s-522600.html).
 Pictured below are the modifications to get the decoder inside.
-Put a label on the front with the decoder ID (I use DS52-X) plus the DCC adresses of both outputs and attach to the layout with 2 screws.</p>
+Put a label on the front with the decoder ID (I use DS52-X) plus the DCC adresses of both outputs and attach to the layout with 2 screws.

 <figure><a href='{{ "/assets/img/trains2/IMG_0502-lo.jpg" | relative_url }}'><img src='{{ "/assets/img/trains2/IMG_0503-lo.jpg" | relative_url }}' alt='Now that is neat' class='img-fluid'></a>
 <figcaption class="kleiner">A DS52 enclosed (click on image to view the instructions)</figcaption></figure>